jeffreykegler/hoonlint/misc/whitespace.md

 More formally,
-a chain is a sequence of backdented hoons which obeys the following rules:
+a chain is a sequence of backdented hoons that obeys the following rules:

 * Every hoon except the first is the last runechild of the previous hoon in the sequence.